-The concept of UI Composition has been around for a while.
+The concept of Composite UI has been around for a while.
 The general notion is to break up bits of content and features into components that can be assembled together on a web page.
 Microsoft Blazor takes advantage of Razor Components.
 This is great because it gives you a great deal of flexibility in deciding what bits of HTML and/or C# you want to include in a component and you can even take it a step further with Razor Class Libraries which will allow you to bundle all sorts of things together to represent those building blocks for your web page.

 This article helps to answer the following topics: